Abhay478/texas/README.md

 # TEXAS

 ### This crate used to be Texas with a capital T. An issue was raised, and thus I have 'renamed' it the only way I know how.
 Apologies for any inconvenience.
+It is now `rust-texas`.

 ## Purpose